Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Abstract

 \section{Abstract}

-Concept Bottleneck Models (CBMs) enhance model interpretability by introducing human-understandable concepts within the architecture.
-However, existing CBMs assume static datasets, limiting their ability to adapt to real-world, continuously evolving data streams.
-To address this, we define a novel \textbf{concept-incremental and class-incremental continual learning task} for CBMs, enabling models to accumulate new concepts and classes over time while retaining previously learned knowledge.
-To achieve this, we propose \textbf{\underline{CON}}ceptual \textbf{\underline{C}}ontinual \textbf{\underline{I}}ncremental \textbf{\underline{L}}earning (\textbf{\underline{CONCIL}}), a framework that prevents catastrophic forgetting by reformulating concept and decision layer updates as linear regression problems, thus eliminating the need for gradient-based updates.
-CONCIL requires only recursive matrix operations, making it computationally efficient and suitable for real-time and large-scale data applications.
-Experimental results demonstrate that CONCIL achieves “absolute knowledge memory” and outperforms traditional CBM methods in concept- and class-incremental settings, establishing a new benchmark for continual learning in CBMs.
+Concept Bottleneck Models (CBMs) enhance the interpretability of AI systems, particularly by bridging visual input with human-understandable concepts, effectively acting as a form of multimodal interpretability model.
+However, existing CBMs typically assume static datasets, which fundamentally limits their adaptability to real-world, continuously evolving multimodal data streams.
+To address this, we define a novel continual learning task for CBMs: simultaneously handling \textbf{concept-incremental and class-incremental learning}.
+This task requires models to continuously acquire new concepts (often representing cross-modal attributes) and classes while robustly preserving previously learned knowledge.
+To tackle this challenging problem, we propose \textbf{CON}ceptual \textbf{C}ontinual \textbf{I}ncremental \textbf{L}earning (\textbf{CONCIL}), a novel framework that fundamentally re-imagines concept and decision layer updates as linear regression problems.
+This reformulation eliminates the need for gradient-based optimization, thereby effectively preventing catastrophic forgetting.
+Crucially, CONCIL relies solely on recursive matrix operations, rendering it highly computationally efficient and well-suited for real-time and large-scale multimodal data applications.
+Experimental results compellingly demonstrate that CONCIL achieves “absolute knowledge memory” and significantly surpasses the performance of traditional CBM methods in both concept- and class-incremental settings, thus establishing a new paradigm for continual learning in CBMs, particularly valuable for dynamic multimodal understanding.